mkurop/packs/README.md

 # packs
-Memory effiecient tables of arbitrary size numbers in a given range.
+Memory efficient tables of arbitrary size numbers from a given range.